What does “unary operator expected” mean in Bash?

 fi

-You can run it and make sure you receive the output “The string MYSTRING is empty”.
+You can run it and ensure you receive the output “The string MYSTRING is empty”.

 Test Expression with Double Square Brackets